& Art at BAAG

 • Supporting sustainable communities, environmentally focused groups and individuals

-• Being an effective, ethical and viable business which celebrates healthy communities by example.
+• Being a fair, effective, ethical and viable business which celebrates healthy communities by example.

 At Bulleen Art & Garden we are committed to getting great outcomes for our local environment and nurturing creativity in gardeners’ gardens with their plant selection and with the arts.
 Over the decades BAAG has significantly changed the character of local suburbs by spreading our love of plants and nature and supporting local artists.